LogoOsome

-1. Osome Blog Singapore
+1. Osome Blog SG

-2. Singapore Long Term Visit Pass (LTVP): Beginners’ Handbook
+2. Singapore Long-Term Visit Pass (LTVP): Beginners’ Handbook

-Singapore Long Term Visit Pass (LTVP): Beginners’ Handbook
+Singapore Long-Term Visit Pass (LTVP): Beginners’ Handbook

-Singapore Long Term Visit Pass (LTVP): Beginners’ Handbook
+Singapore Long-Term Visit Pass (LTVP): Beginners’ Handbook

-If you're a foreign national but wish to stay in Singapore for over 30 days, you will have to obtain a Long Term Visit Pass (LVTP).
+If you're a foreign national but wish to stay in Singapore for over 30 days, you will have to obtain a Long-Term Visit Pass (LVTP).

 With an LTVP, you can stay in Singapore for a period of up to two years, and the pass can be renewed for subsequent periods.
 The LTVP is different from other types of visas in Singapore, such as the Employment Pass, which is issued to foreign professionals, managers, and executives who are employed by Singapore companies; or the Student Pass, which is issued to foreign students who wish to study in Singapore.

-In a nutshell, the LTVP Singapore is specifically designed for those who wish to stay in Singapore for a longer period of time without having to apply for a new visa every few months.
+In a nutshell, the LTVP is specifically designed for those who wish to stay in Singapore for a longer period of time without having to apply for a new visa every few months.

-What Is a Long Term Visit Pass in Singapore?
+What Is a Long-Term Visit Pass in Singapore?

-According to the Ministry of Manpower (MOM), a Long Term Visit Pass (LTVP) in Singapore is a type of visa issued to foreigners who wish to stay in Singapore for an extended period of time to visit their family members who are Singapore citizens or permanent residents, or for other long-term purposes such as employment, business, or study.
+A Long-Term Visit Pass (LTVP) in Singapore is a type of visa issued to foreigners who wish to stay in Singapore for an extended period of time to visit their family members who are Singapore citizens or permanent residents, or for other long-term purposes such as employment, business, or study.

 What Is LTVP+?